THE STUDENT BORROWER BILL OF RIGHTS

 With AB 376, all California student loan borrowers will have new, enforceable rights, including borrowers who have been the victims of industry abuses.
 AB 376 bans abusive practices, ensuring these companies never take unreasonable advantage of borrowers who reach out to their student loan company for help.
 Additionally, individual borrowers, regulators, and law enforcement officials will now be able to enforce borrowers’ rights under California law.

 Create Special Protections for Military Families, Teachers and Other Public Service

 Workers, Disabled Borrowers, and Older Americans

 The most vulnerable borrowers often have special rights under federal law and in loan contracts, but consumer complaints and government enforcement actions show that industry routinely denies borrowers these rights.
-California should require student loan companies to train their staff to understand these rights and creates strong new protections to prevent companies from misleading military borrowers, deceiving teachers and public service workers, cheating borrowers with disabilities, and defrauding older Americans.
+AB 376 will now require student loan companies to train their staff to understand these rights and will create strong new protections to prevent companies from misleading military borrowers, deceiving teachers and public service workers.

 Create a New Advocate to Stand Up for Borrowers' Rights